-Ideal for those in a time crunch and budget.
+Ideal for those in a time and budget crunch.
 Princeton Review provides great frameworks for organization and problem solving.
 Excellent for verbal prep and vocabulary drills.

-Similar to Kaplan's, Princeton Review's math questions tend to be on the less difficult side.
+Similar to Kaplan, Princeton Review's math questions tend to be on the less-difficult side.
 This book falls behind in both quality and quantity of quantitative questions.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

-The GRE General Test is a requirement for admission to nearly every graduate programs in the country.
+The GRE General Test is a requirement for admission to nearly every graduate program in the country.

 The sheer number of options on the market makes choosing a GRE book pretty difficult, though.

 To find the right option for your studies, you need to consider factors like the book’s layout, the quality and quantity of its practice questions, and how many practice tests it includes, to ensure that it complements your studying style.